ART@HAND: Vital Aging Programs

 Our past participants, along with families, teaching artists, staff partners, and recreational therapists have reported a variety of benefits from working with Northern Clay Center.
 These include:

-- Improved sense of concentration, cognition, and happiness
+- Improved sense of concentration and cognition

 - Decreased physical signs of stress

-- Sensory fulfillment and improvement in arthritic symptoms,
+- Sensory fulfillment and improvement in arthritic symptoms

 - Maintenance of fine motor skills and eye/hand coordination